 - MealBoard: With this app, you can streamline the meal planning process plus create shopping lists, and track the ingredients you have in your cupboards.

 - Treehouse Table: The Treehouse Table app takes the effort out of meal-planning, allowing you to relax.
 First, you answer a series of questions, including preferences, allergies, time constraints, and prices.
-The app then creates you with a personalized menu and meal plans.
+The app then creates a delicious and personalized menu and meal plans.

-Whitey’s Chili, Posada, or Golden Tiger for some delicious options.
+Whitey’s Chili, Posada, or Golden Tiger.
+These are each delicious options.

 A slow cooker is a real win when it comes to easy cooking.
 You will just load your slow cooker with some tasty meats, vegetables, and potatoes (in the morning), and there’ll be a nice meal for when you get home!
 There are so many great slow cooking recipes out there to help you out.